m3db/build-tools/linters/maptime/README.md

 maptime -h
 ```

-Note that the maptime package interprets path arguments the same way the standard Go toolchain does.
+Note that the maptime package interprets path arguments and build tags the same way the standard Go toolchain does.

 ## Development